 1982 – Dr. Gloria Wilcox publishes a simplified version of the emotion wheel, in a format similar to how it is circulated today, in a journal article.
 (Later published in Wilcox’s book Feelings : Converting Negatives to Positives )

-???? -English teacher, Kaitlin Robb, created a more complex version of Gloria Wilcox’s Feelings Wheel designed to help her teenage students with feeling-related vocabulary in their writing.
+Exact Year Unknown – Kaitlin Robb, an English teacher, created a more complex version of Gloria Wilcox’s Feelings Wheel designed to help her teenage students with feeling-related vocabulary in their writing.

 2015 – Geoffrey Roberts adapts Kaitlin Robb’s version of the feelings wheel for use in psychology contexts (favoring accurate emotion labeling over vocabulary development) and publishes the version to Imgur.

 2020 – Modern Developments in neuroscience prompt the adaptation of the feelings wheel into an Emotion/Body Sensation wheel created by Lindsay Braman.
 This version matches emotions to their most commonly associated felt-sense in the body.